 Jah Mex's live show is delivered by The Translators, featuring Albert Hertado on guitar, Eaux Bain on bass, Dave Fulkerson and Blake Bartz on drums, and Jah Mex fronting the band on keys, vocals and melodica.
 A high energy stage show, combined with spirit led connection to the audience has inspired new fans in various Socal venues including Mozambique, Winstons, The Wayfarer and Yost Theatre.

 As the son of two Chicano parents from East L.A, Jah Mex was born in Whittier, CA and moved to south Orange County with his family at 7 years old.
 Through struggling to adapt in this new upscale environment where kids judged each other by clothing labels, Jah Mex found his way first through bodyboarding and surfing and then through reggae.
 At 21 Jah Mex joined Orange County based group, Four 20 Band, who took him to Europe on tour as the opening and backing band for international reggae artist, Eek A Mouse.

-As a freelance keyboardist by trade, he’s played for reggae greats including Eek A Mouse, Marcia Griffiths, Mighty Diamonds, Junior Ried, Cornel Campbell, Tippa Irie, The Melodians, Boom Shaka, and The Rastafarians.
-He’s also featured on keyboards in various recordings for other artists produced by Fully Fullwood, including San Diego reggae act, Ginger Roots & The Protectors.
+As a freelance keyboardist, Jah Mex has played for Marcia Griffiths, Mighty Diamonds, Junior Ried, Cornel Campbell, Tippa Irie, The Melodians, Boom Shaka, Lloyd Hemmings and The Rastafarians.
+His keys are also on various recordings for artists produced by Fully Fullwood, including San Diego reggae group, Ginger Roots & The Protectors.

 Aside from his own act, Jah Mex is a founding member of Los Angeles based reggae group, Lesterfari & Kings Music.
-In 2017 he also joined an emerging reggae band from North County San Diego called New Leaf, as keyboardist and song arranger.
+In 2017 he also joined an emerging reggae band from North County San Diego called New Leaf, as a keyboardist.